Bake Play Smile

 How To Store Shortbread

-Once cooled, shortbread cookies can be stored at room temperature for up to 1 week.
+Once cooled, baked cookies can be stored in an airtight container at room temperature for up to 1 week.

 Freezing Shortbread Dough